Posted on

 Building an email list from scratch requires clearly defining your target audience and creating targeted, personalized calls to action that encourage opt-ins.

-Improve your CTAs so they generate more opt-ins?
+Improve your CTAs to generate more opt-ins

 Imagine that a particular blog about “How to repair minor dents and scratches on your new car” is getting a lot of traffic to your website.
 Can you identify the opportunity here?
 You can use this to your advantage and try to persuade these visitors to subscribe to your email list.